moaylesbury/michaelaylesbury.github.io/index.md

 ## About Me

 > I am a hardworking, passionate and empathetic person, with demonstrated experience as a developer.
-I am confident working with a team to produce high quality code and user interfaces, as well as understanding business logic and translating technical jargon.
+I am confident working with a team to produce high-quality code and user interfaces, as well as understanding business logic and translating technical jargon.
 In my own time I enjoy weightlifting, music production and cooking.

 ## What I'm Looking for